andreafuturi/gitmini/README.md

 It revolves around the concept of tickets, which are commonly used to organize and track work progress in Software Development.

 GitMini doesn't replace Git; it enhances it by automating repetitive tasks, allowing you to focus on what truly matters: writing code.
+It provides a simple set of commands that are intuitive also for people new to Version Control.

+No more "Hint: You have divergent branches and need to specify how to reconcile them.", no more ""

 ## Usage